-When the carbon accounting process proposed in this report was applied to the Diocese of Salford it was estimated that the operational energy use of the roughly 1,000 buildings in the diocese's building stock is responsible for 25,000 tons of carbon dioxide emissions annually.
-If one takes the Diocese of Salford as a typical diocese in terms of its emissions, then this would mean that the total carbon footprint of the 36 Catholic dioceses that are contained partly or entirely within the UK would be nearing 1,000,000 tons of carbon dioxide emissions annually.
-If one were to include travel and other emissions in this total number then Catholic diocesan emission in the UK would very likely exceed 1,000,000 tons.
+When the carbon accounting process proposed in this report was applied to the Diocese of Salford it was estimated that the operational energy use of the diocese's building stock is responsible for approximately 25,000 tonnes of carbon dioxide emissions annually.
+Although the Diocese of Salford is a relatively large diocese, if one illustratively takes the Diocese of Salford as a typical diocese in terms of its emissions, then this would mean that the total carbon footprint of the 36 Catholic dioceses that are contained partly or entirely within the UK would be nearing 1,000,000 tonnes of carbon dioxide emissions annually.
+If one were to include indirect emissions in this total number then Catholic diocesan emission in the UK would very likely greatly exceed 1,000,000 tonnes.

 This figure might strike the reader as a large contribution to climate change.
 It is in a fact at the scale of the terrestrial carbon emissions of some smaller nation states.
-For example, in 2019 the country of Eritrea produced 727,000 tons of carbon dioxide from all its national energy generation and cement production combined.1 As such, the total terrestrial contribution of the nation of Eritrea for the year 2019 is likely to be less than the emissions produced from just operating Catholic owned buildings in the UK in the same year.
+For example, in 2019 the country of Eritrea produced 727,000 tonnes of carbon dioxide from all its national energy generation and cement production combined.
+As such, the total terrestrial contribution of the nation of Eritrea for the year 2019 is likely to be less than the emissions produced from just operating Catholic owned buildings in the UK in the same year.

 This guidance now proceeds in seven sections.
 After a discussion of why a diocese might be motivated to begin carbon accounting in the introduction, each subsequent section deals with one major element in the diocesan carbon accounting process.
 The figure below represents the entire diocesan carbon accounting process, along with reference to which of the report's sections deals with each element in detail.

 1.2 Why measure?